Online Lessons FAQ

 Gear-Related Info

-Zoom doesn’t have the same low-latency setup that FarPlay has, making it difficult to play in rhythmic sync.
+Software: For online lessons, Shirantha is using Zoom, as it’s ubiquitous and easy to use.
+The disadvantage is that Zoom doesn’t have a built-in low-latency mode, making it difficult to play in sync.
 (2024 edit: Zoom is apparently experimenting with low-latency audio, but this feature is currently in beta.)
+If you have a wired Ethernet connection on your computer, please use it.

 What type of microphone should I use?